XQueryInstitute/Course-Materials/error handling/README.md

 Deciding when to use try/catch expressions can be tricky.
 Obviously, try/catch expressions can be useful when you don't want your program to crash in the event of an error.
 For example, you might include a try/catch expression in your controller when writing a web application to handle unexpected errors in a graceful way rather than displaying cryptic error messages to your user.
 On the other hand, try/catch expressions can themselves become sources of "bugs," especially if you handle errors in logic which should have been fixed prior to the execution of your program.

 The art of using try/catch expressions is [much debated](http://programmers.stackexchange.com/questions/64180/good-use-of-try-catch-blocks).
 A good rule of thumb is to use try/catch expressions when dealing with an external environment.
-For example, if you write an expression to get a string from a user and open a file on the file system with a name correspond to that string, you should probably enclose that expression in a try/catch expression to handle potential I/O errors gracefully.
+For example, if you write an expression that takes a string as an argument and opens a file on the file system with a filename corresponding to that string, you should probably enclose it in a try/catch expression to handle potential I/O errors gracefully.

-##XUnit Annotations
+##XQSuite

 XQuery 3.0 introduced the concept of [annotations](http://www.w3.org/TR/2014/REC-xquery-30-20140408/#id-annotations) to the language.
 Annotations offer a mechanism for associating metadata with functions.
 For example, an annotation might indicate that a function is private–i.e., cannot be called from a function external to its module.
 Annotations provide an adaptable means to implement functionality orthogonal to functions.